Laser Tattoo Removal

 Several appointments may be necessary to break down larger, darker tattoos.

-Most salons and clinics use Q-switched lasers – such as the Nu Tatouage.
+Most salons and clinics use Q-switched lasers – such as the Nu Tatouage Plus.
 Rather than a solid beam, these fire rapid pulses.
 These laser energy pulses, breakdown the ink which is harmlessly flushed through the body.

 Different colours of tattoo ink absorb light differently, and Q-Switched lasers are able to target the darker colours particularly effectively, often removing them completely.
 Yellows and greens, however, can take more sessions to remove.